Mark-Kramer/Case-Studies-Python/content/10/spiking-rhythms.md

 show()
 ```

 We see that for both the planning and movement periods, the p-values corresponding to lags up to about 8 ms tend to be significant.
 For the movement period, most of the parameters for lags above 8 ms do not suggest significant modulation.
 For the planning period, we find a few parameters for higher lags that are significant on their own.
 However, in this case we have to be careful about multiple comparisons.
-As discussed in [chapter 8](../08), if we control the probability of a single test or comparison being significant by chance at 0.05, then after performing multiple tests or comparisons, the probability that any of them are deemed significant by chance becomes much higher.
+As discussed in [module 8](../08), if we control the probability of a single test or comparison being significant by chance at 0.05, then after performing multiple tests or comparisons, the probability that any of them are deemed significant by chance becomes much higher.
 For 140 independent comparisons, even if no effects are actually present, the probability of finding at least one to be significant by chance is $1 - 0.95^{140} = 0.99$.

 A common approach for dealing with multiple comparisons is the Bonferroni correction method, where instead of setting the significance level to control for the probability of a single significant result by chance, we divide by the total number of comparisons to control for the probability of having any comparison significant by chance.
 In this case, the corrected significance level would be 0.05/140 = 0.00036.
 The negative log of this corrected significance level is about 8.
 So, in the figure above, we would declare significant only points above 8.
 Of the parameters corresponding to lags above 10 ms, only the one at lag 50 for the planning period would remain significant.

 Bonferroni’s method is often much more conservative than necessary.
 In this case, we can try another option.
 Instead of 140 separate tests for each lag in each period, we can construct a single test to answer a question of direct interest: Is there a significant difference between the complete sets of history parameters in the planning and movement periods?
-In [chapter 9](../09), we discussed maximum likelihood ratio tests (MLRTs) for point process models.
+In [module 9](../09), we discussed maximum likelihood ratio tests (MLRTs) for point process models.
 We showed that for nested models (where one model can be made equivalent to the other by setting some parameters to specific values), under the null hypothesis that the data arise from the smaller model, the difference in the deviance between the two models should have a chi-square distribution with the number of degrees of freedom equal to the number of extra parameters in the larger model.
 In this case, let’s compare Model 3, for which the history dependence is the same for the planning and movement periods, with Model 4.
 To compute the p-value for this test in Python,

 ```{code-cell} ipython3
 pval = 1 - chi2.cdf(M3.deviance - M4.deviance, ordK)